 Prior to assuming the role of President and CEO, Michele served as New Futures Senior Vice President and led the organization’s expansion into the areas of health and early childhood policy.
 In addition to overseeing and managing numerous grant initiatives related to New Futures’ mission and goals, Michele provided leadership, direction and expertise on access to treatment policy priorities.

 Before joining New Futures, Michele received her Bachelor of Arts and Masters in Public Administration from Clark University, and her Juris Doctor from Penn State’s Dickinson School of Law.

-While in law school, Michele had a variety of clinical experiences, including her year-long stint at the Children’s Advocacy Clinic where she served as Guardian Ad Litem for children in dependency and high-conflict custody cases.
-Michele was the recipient of Penn State Law’s Miller Public Interest Advocate and the Miller Pro Bono Advocate Awards, and received a Public Service Graduate Fellowship, which supported her work at the Disabilities Rights Center in Concord.
-As a legal fellow, Michele provided representation to individuals with disabilities on issues ranging from special education to fair housing.
+Michele was the 2013 recipient of Penn State Law’s Miller Public Interest Advocate and the Miller Pro Bono Advocate Awards, and received a Public Service Graduate Fellowship, which supported her post-graduate work at the Disabilities Rights Center in Concord.
 Michele comes to New Futures after serving as a hearing officer at the NH Department of Labor.